 SENDOUT™ relies on a series of inputs or assumptions and then solves for the least cost solution based on the information provided to the model.
 Each group of assumptions is considered a scenario.
 For example, the company models medium load growth under average weather conditions where the assumed daily weather pattern is input into the SENDOUT™ model.
 The company also runs scenarios utilizing the low and high growth forecasts and historically has run several different price assumption scenarios.
 The results of each of these scenarios provide an answer or a least cost solution, which the optimization model has solved based on its perfect knowledge.
 Historically, this has provided the range of expected outcomes.
 However, with the addition of the Monte-Carlo functionality, the Company can now run simulations to determine if the scenario results are reasonable and to provide an expected range of results based on a statistical analysis.

 Table 7-1 provides the list of scenarios included in this IRP and their key assumptions.
-To assess the impacts due to variations due in pricing and weather the company ran Monte- Carlo simulations on the Basecase scenario.
+To assess the impacts due to variations in pricing and weather, the company ran Monte- Carlo simulations on the Basecase scenario.
 The Company utilized the Basecase scenario as it represents the scenario Cascade considers most likely to be experienced over the planning horizon.

 The basecase (Medium Load Growth, Medium Gas Price Forecast, Average weather with Peak Event) includes existing supply contracts, incremental supplies (peaking, annual, seasonal and citygate) from various receipt points (AECO, Rockies, Sumas, Station 2 and Malin).
 Other incremental supplies also include biogas and satellite LNG (behind citygate).
 The basecase includes current upstream pipeline transport capacity, as well as Ruby and

 incremental NWP and GTN capacity.
-We also included Cascade’s current Jackson Prairie storage accounts, our Plymouth LNG account, as well as the potential to obtain a third party’s Jackson Prairie account, Ryckman Creek or Mist storage.
+We also included Cascade’s current Jackson Prairie storage accounts, our Plymouth LNG account, as well as the potential to obtain a third party’s Jackson Prairie account: Ryckman Creek or Mist storage.

 In addition to the 200 draws, the Company prepared several sensitivity scenarios to test the resource selections when the baseline conditions were changed.
 Table 7-2 below describes those sensitivity scenarios.